brenmcnamara/Infindi/QA.md

 - Expected Result:
   - Should see the screen auto-update to reflect the deleted data
   - Make sure the net worth and the net value of each section reflects the fact that some accounts were removed
+  - Try running this script when there is only 1 account link and when there is more than one account link.
+This will test both conditions of whether we are deleting the last account link or if there are still account links left in the list.

  ## Provider Search